 The following limit values shall apply:

-(a) For Contracting Parties which adopt the calculation defined in paragraph 5.3.10.1.. of Annex 1, the limit value shall be 2.0 g/test;
+(a) For Contracting Parties which adopt the calculation defined in paragraph 7.2. of annex 1, the limit value shall be 2.0 g/test;

-(b) For Contracting Parties which adopt the alternative calculation defined in paragraph 5.3.10.2.. of Annex 1, the limit value shall be determined by the Contracting Party.
+(b) For Contracting Parties which adopt the alternative calculation defined in paragraph 7.3. of annex 1, the limit value shall be determined by the Contracting Party.

 6.2.
 Testing

-Testing shall be performed according to the Type 4 test as described in Annex 1 using the appropriate fuel as described in Annex 2.
+Testing shall be performed according to the Type 4 test as described in annex 1 using the appropriate fuel as described in annex 2.

 Annex 1